 Clare is currently applying to the Berlin Senate for Bildungsurlaub accreditation for this course, meaning that if you are a Berlin employee you will have the right to receive paid time off from your work to attend this course.
 Please be in touch if this would be of interest to you.

-A graduate of the prestigious UEA Masters Programme, Clare has taught writing workshops all over Europe, including for the Arvon Foundation, the BBC, and Bard College Berlin; she is approachable, generous with her experience, and her teaching has an energy that never fails to inspire her students.
+A graduate of the prestigious UEA Masters Programme, Clare has taught writing workshops all over Europe, including for the Arvon Foundation, the BBC, CIEE, and is presently a faculty member of Bard College Berlin; she is approachable, generous with her experience, and her teaching has an energy that never fails to inspire her students.
 Suitable for advanced writers to total beginners, this special workshop series guarantees to inspire.
 It also offers an unbeatable opportunity to work with an author described as “so good she gives you chills” (The Guardian) and the author of tales “sorrowful, disturbing and darkly beautiful” (London Review of Books).
 Her debut story collection The Loudest Sound and Nothing was published by Faber and Faber to critical acclaim in 2007 and the following year its opening story was given the BBC National Short Award.
 She is currently completing a new collection of stories and is under commission following that to write a novel set in early 20th century British Malaya.
-Clare has recently returned from an eight-month residency at the Akademie Schloss Solitude in Stuttgart.
-In the spring of this year, Edition Solitude published a German translation of selected stories from her first collection entitled Alles, was ich über Zahlen weiss.
+In 2017 she was was awarded an eight-month residency at the Akademie Schloss Solitude in Stuttgart and in the spring of 2018, Edition Solitude published a German translation of selected stories from her first collection entitled Alles, was ich über Zahlen weiss.